fragaria/karmen-docs/docs/pill-win10.md

 </div>

-Close the confirmation window and verify your device can be seen as **USB Ethernet/RNDIS Gadget** under **Network adapters**.
+Close the confirmation window, **disconnect Karmen Pill and reconnect it once again**.
+Verify your device can be seen as **USB Ethernet/RNDIS Gadget** under **Network adapters**.
 Also, it is a good idea to verify your Pill box can be seen in the **Network Connections** settings:

 <div class="center">